In this article:

 Hug your knees in for a counterpose and gently sway left to right to massage your spine and abdomen furthermore.

-Try implementing these poses every time you feel a bit bloated or your digestion needs that extra push.
+Deep-breathing exercises help increase oxygen supply and stimulate muscle movement of the intestines.
+Try implementing the above poses every time you feel a bit bloated or your digestion needs that extra push.